 - a.
 Only law enforcement officers with the authority to conduct searches and make arrests shall be permitted to wear a body camera. - b.
 Officers shall use their body-worn camera and all other recording and imaging devices in compliance with the manufacturer's operational guidelines, Department training, and this policy. - c.
 Officers shall determine, at the start of each shift, whether their body-worn camera is working properly and shall bring any problems with the equipment to the attention of their immediate supervisor as soon as practicable. - d.
 The body-worn camera shall be worn in a location and manner that maximizes the camera's ability to capture footage of the officer's activities, including, to the greatest extent possible, the officer's own body (e.g., legs and arms).
-The body-worn camera shall be worn as high on the officer's body as feasible, but in no case lower than the shoulder level.
-The body camera shall have as wide a field of view as can be practically achieved (preferably 180 degrees or wider) - e.
+The body-worn camera shall be worn as high on the officer's body as feasible, but in no case lower than the shoulder level. - e.
 Technology shall be employed, to the extent feasible, to stabilize video images and reduce the distortions caused by shaking and jostling from the officer's body movements, which can otherwise create a misperception of heightened confusion and chaos. - f.
 Body-worn cameras shall be activated immediately, or as soon as practicable, when responding to all calls for service and during all law enforcement encounters and activities involving the general public.
-To ensure compliance with this requirement, technologies shall be adopted that automatically engage the recording equipment whenever squad car lights are activated, squad car doors are opened, officers are dispatched to an incident by the dispatch center, the camera system detects that an officer is running, or other similar automatic engagement systems offered by the technology.
-Automatic engagement systems do not
+To ensure compliance with this requirement, technologies shall be adopted that automatically engage the recording equipment whenever squad car lights are activated, squad car doors are opened, officers are dispatched to an incident by the dispatch center, the camera system detects that an officer is running, or other similar automatic engagement systems offered by the technology. - i.
+Automatic engagement systems do not absolve officers of their responsibility under this policy to ensure that all law enforcement encounters are recorded.
+Regardless of whether recording systems are engaged automatically by the technology itself, officers shall ensure that they engage the recording system during all law enforcement encounters.
+Law enforcement encounters shall include, but are not limited to the following: - ii.
+Routine calls for service;